Lotfullah21/nextjs/README.md

 The request object, which provides information about the incoming request and by default we are having access to it.

+`405`: If a particular route is not handled.

 ### Response:

 The response object, which allows you to create a new response to send back to the client.

 ```ts
 import { fetchUsers, saveUser } from "@/app/utils/actions";
 export const GET = async (request: Request) => {
 	const { searchParams } = new URL(request.url);
 	const id = searchParams.get("id");